 We will not disclose your personal details unless the disclosure is authorised by the PIPP Act and Regulations.
 Your consent to disclose information for particular purposes may be sought by us or given by yourself for a specific purpose.
 If appropriate consent is not provided, we may not be able to provide certain products and services to you or your agents.

 The PPIP Act establishes complaints mechanism in relation to privacy.

-An internal review is a process where PAG, DFSI handles complaints about how it has dealt with personal information.
+An internal review is a process where Property NSW, and the Department handles complaints about how it has dealt with personal information.
 Part 5 of the PPIP Act establishes guidelines for conducting an internal review.
 You can apply for a review of our conduct if you believe we have breached an information protection principle or a code of practice that applies to this agency.
 The stages of our internal review process are:

 - Written applications for an internal review must be lodged within six months of you becoming aware of the alleged breach.
 We must make a determination on internal review applications within 60 days of receiving the application.

 - We will advise you of the determination and any subsequent action to be as soon as practicable within the date of the determination being made.

 - If you are not satisfied with the result of the internal review or how we handled the review, you can seek further review from the NSW Administrative Decisions Tribunal.

 You may also choose to contact the Privacy Commissioner directly concerning your complaint on T: 02 8019 1600 or writing to:

 GPO Box 7011 Sydney NSW 2001